 So, what is regarded as sustainable construction?
-Basically, it refers to processes that are environmentally responsible and resource-efficient throughout a building’s life-cycle:
+Basically, it refers to processes that are environmentally responsible and resource-efficient throughout a building’s life cycle:

 - Maintenance and renovation

-As might be expected from a highly regulated industry, awards abound in the construction industry.
+As might be expected from a highly regulated industry, awards are abound in the construction industry.
 A brief look at those awards which are particularly relevant to sustainability identifies the following companies as being ahead of the pack.

 Canary Wharf Contractors

 In 2017, Canary Wharf Group won its first BREEAM award (Building Research Establishment Environmental Assessment Method).
 This worldwide-recognized standard is a sustainability assessment method which sets standards for the environmental performance of buildings through the design, specification, construction, and operation phases.

 Canary Wharf Constructors received an 87.1 per cent rating for 1 Bank Street, the largest building of its kind to achieve this rating in Europe.
 The building was specifically designed to be adaptable and resilient to climate change.
 It contains 1,500 sq. m of green infrastructure including enhancing the aquatic habitats of the docks being developed.

 Additionally, the company has been feted for constructing the Canary Wharf Crossrail Station.
 It used cost-effective design features and technologies that created benefits including: